Beet and Green Lentil Cakes are a colorful and flavorful plant-based recipe that shine as a main dish.

 - Transfer the mixture to a large bowl and add the rest of the ingredients.
 Use a ⅓ measuring cup to scoop out some batter and form it into a patty with your hands.
 Repeat ~12 times.

 The batter will be fairly crumbly, but it should stay together when you form the patties.
 Some people find that adding a beaten egg at this point helps the patties stay together better.
 I didn’t see a need for this, and the patties came out great for me without an egg, so it’s really up to you.
 Finally, bake the lentil cakes in the oven at 400 for ~15 minutes or until slightly crispy.

 What to Serve with Lentil Cakes

 These Beet and Green Lentil Cakes taste delicious with a dollop of Greek yogurt or even some mashed avocado.
-As I mentioned, they are a good vegetarian main course and would taste great with a side salad or some roasted brussels sprouts or green beans.
+As I mentioned, they are a good vegetarian main course and would taste great with a side salad or some brussels sprouts or green beans.
 I typically eat two or three as a serving.

 - Apple Cider Brussels Sprouts